NateEag/Actions/readme.rst

     If the item is no longer needed, discard it.

 Note that a processed item may not go back in an inbox.
-The inbox is for new inputs from other people.
-If you think you'll need to look at this item again, put it in a reviewbox.
+The inbox is for new inputs.
+If you think you'll need to look at this item again, put it in a reviewbox (with annotations).

 Processing Reviewboxes